mstamos/microreact/README.md

 # Meteor + React + FlowRouter + ES6

-I wanted to build something to learn Meteor and React and understand how they feat together.
-So I decide to rebuild [Microscope] (https://github.com/DiscoverMeteor/Microscope) the app with which I learned Meteor.
+I wanted to learn React with Meteor by building something.
+So I decide to rebuild [Microscope] (https://github.com/DiscoverMeteor/Microscope), the app with which I learned Meteor.
 [Microscope] (https://github.com/DiscoverMeteor/Microscope) is an app which someone can build it by reading the [Discover Meteor Book] (http://www.discovermeteor.com).
-In this try I rebuilt the app until chapter 10-5.
+In this version I rebuilt the app until chapter 10-5.

 The packages I use are: